hamzahashmi3/NodeJS-Docker-Mongo-Express-Demo/README.md

    - Use a cloud service (e.g., AWS, Heroku, DigitalOcean) to deploy your Dockerized application.

 This README file will guide how to set up and run your project, providing a clear overview of what my project does and how to get started with it.

+### How to Connect Docker and Use MongoDB Image on Ubuntu

+# Step 1: Install Docker

+       .
+First, you need to install Docker on your Ubuntu system.
+You can do this by running the following commands:

+·         sudo apt update

+·         sudo apt install docker.io -y

+·         sudo systemctl start docker

+·         sudo systemctl enable docker

+# Step 2: Go to Docker Hub

+      .
+Navigate to Docker Hub (https://hub.docker.com/) in your web browser.

+# Step 3: Search for MongoDB

+       .
+In the search bar on Docker Hub, type "mongo" to find the official MongoDB image.

+# Step 4: Install MongoDB and Mongo Express

+       .
+Pull the MongoDB and Mongo Express images from Docker Hub using the following commands:

+·         sudo docker pull mongo

+·         sudo docker pull mongo-express

+# Step 5: Check If Images Are Created

+       .
+Verify that the images have been downloaded successfully by listing all Docker images:

+·         sudo docker images

+# Step 6: Create a Network for MongoDB

+       .
+Create a Docker network to allow MongoDB and Mongo Express to communicate:

+·         sudo docker network create mongo-network

+# Step 7: Check Network Creation

+       .
+Ensure that the network has been created by listing all Docker networks:

+·         sudo docker network ls

+# Step 8: Configure MongoDB in Docker

+Run the MongoDB container with the following command:

+·         sudo docker run -d \

+-p 27017:27017 --network mongo-network \

+--name mongodb \

+-e MONGO_INITDB_ROOT_USERNAME=admin \

+-e MONGO_INITDB_ROOT_PASSWORD=password \

+mongo

+# Step 9: Configure Mongo Express

+       .
+Run the Mongo Express container with the following command:

+·         sudo docker run -d -p 8081:8081 \

+-e ME_CONFIG_MONGODB_ADMINUSERNAME=admin \

+-e ME_CONFIG_MONGODB_ADMINPASSWORD=password \

+--network mongo-network --name mongo-express \

+-e ME_CONFIG_MONGODB_SERVER=mongodb \

+mongo-express

+# Step 10: Check Docker Logs

+       .
+List all running containers to verify that both MongoDB and Mongo Express are running:

+·         sudo docker ps

+# Step 11: See the Docker Logs of Specific Container

+View the logs of the MongoDB container to ensure it is running correctly:

+·         sudo docker logs <container_id>

+Replace `<container_id>` with the actual container ID of the MongoDB instance, which you can find from the output of the `sudo docker ps` command.

+# Step 12: Run the Docker MongoDB in localhost

+·         Localhost:8081

+·         Username: admin

+·         Password: pass